 Latin American classical music is rich, diverse and multifaceted.
 The region’s composers draw their inspiration from sources that range from the Aztec, Incan and Mayan cultures, to folk tradition and popular music.
 From the grandeur of the Andes to the flora and fauna of the rain forest, nature, too, has influenced many generations of Latin American composers.
 At the same time, the region has been a fertile ground in which contemporary European and North American musical styles have flourished.
 Is there anywhere else in the world that can boast of such musical heterogeneity?

 And yet, Gilbert Chase’s observation is as true now as it was nearly 80 years ago!

 Consequently, CILASiM was formed to address this need and to serve as one of the world’s leading advocates for Latin American classical music, and in so doing, develop bonds of goodwill and unity among the peoples of the Americas.
 In pursuit of this mission, CILASiM is providing impactful opportunities for composers, performers and scholars, while at the same time enhancing the understanding of Latin American classical music among musicians and the general public.
 The organization is led by President and CEO Dr. John L. Walker, who as a musicologist has written extensively about Latin American classical music, particularly as it relates to the emigration of European musicians to Latin America from about 1850 to 1920.
 Walker is also the co-founder of Cayambis Music Press, the publishing arm of the Cayambis Institute, which during the past eight years has published hundreds of quality works by contemporary composers from throughout Latin America, as well as a growing number of historically significant compositions from the 19th and 20th centuries.

-Board of Directors.The Cayambis Institute is being guided by a dedicated and able board of directors.
+Board of Directors.The Cayambis Institute is being guided by the following able and dedicated individuals.

 The Cayambis Institute for Latin American Studies in Music (CILASiM) is a 501(c)(3) nonprofit organization, EIN 84-272763.